HuantWang/SUPERSONIC/AE.md

 #### 1.1  Fetch the Docker Image

-Install docker engine by following the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+Install Docker by following the instructions [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+The following instructions assume the host OS runs Linux.

 Fetch the docker image from docker hub.